amartyabose/amartyabose.github.io/content/courses/computational-sciences-hands-on/02-basic-qm/time-independent/tise.md

 The next step would be to check for convergence with respect to the box size,
 $L_\text{max}$.
-Since the Taylor series error seems to be relatively well converged with $\Delta x=0.001$, that is kept fixed.
-The plot of the energies of the first five eigenstates are shown in [$L_\text{max}$ convergence figure](#Lmax-convergence).
+Since the Taylor series error seems to be relatively well converged with $\Delta x=0.001$, that the value of $L_\text{max}$ is kept unchanged.
+The plot of the energies of the first five eigenstates is shown in [$L_\text{max}$ convergence figure](#Lmax-convergence).
 Notice how the energies of the first 5 eigenstates converge to the correct values around $L_\text{max} = 5.0$.
 This is convergence with respect to the box size.

 {{<figure src="computational-sciences/basic-qm/time-independent/Lmax_convergence.png" caption="Convergence of box size" class="ma0 w-75" id="Lmax-convergence">}}

 > Write the programs to obtain the $\Delta x$ and the $L_\text{max}$ convergence curves.

 > Converge the harmonic oscillator energies corresponding to the ground state and the 10th excited state.
-What box-sizes are required for the two cases?
+What are the box-sizes required for the two cases?
 Are they the same or different and why?

 > Can you use the same technique to converge the eigenstates of a Morse oscillator?